 The health insurance premium that you pay for yourself, your dependents (spouse and children) and your parents, are all considered for tax benefit under Section 80 D of the Income Tax Act 1961.

 Therefore, you can claim a deduction up to Rs.
 30000 on your taxable income, and if your parents are senior citizens, the deductible amount goes up to Rs.
 35000.

 - You cannot claim tax benefit on health insurance premium paid for your in-laws.

 - Proof of payment of premium has to be furnished, in order to avail the tax benefit.

 - Except cash, any mode of payment is acceptable for claiming tax benefit.

-Don’t buy health insurance blindly – calculate your needs and go for a policy that fulfills them best.
+Don’t buy health insurance blindly – understand your needs and go for a policy that fulfills them the best.
 Click here to learn more.